#mybrainmychoice: Why is the analysis of media coverage on drug users a relevant research topic?

 Thank you very much for the interview!

-The explanations for these academic terms were chosen by #mybrainmychoice.
+The explanations for these academic terms were added by #mybrainmychoice.

 About the author: